Dutch Exchange Bitonic Joins #deletefacebook Movement

-Netherlands-based cryptocurrency exchange Bitonic said on Wednesday that it had deleted its Facebook page, reflecting resentment against the social media giant after the Cambridge Analytica scandal.
+Netherlands-based cryptocurrency exchange Bitonic said on Wednesday that it had deleted its Facebook page, creating another flashpoint in the battle between established technology firms and cryptocurrency startups.
+The social media giant has made itself an easy target with its failings around user data protection in the Cambridge Analytica scandal.
 And in the European Union, new data privacy regulations coming into effect later this year means the issue is taking on increased importance.

 Because of recent developments in regard to privacy matters, Bitonic has made the decision to delete its Facebook page.
 Of course, you can reach us by Telegram, Signal and our contact page https://t.co/fqjDgAB0nl as usual. #deletefacebook

 — Bitonic (@Bitonicnl) April 11, 2018